dccuchile/wefe/doc/user_guide_measurement.rst

 2. Different metrics can operate on different scales, which makes them difficult to compare.

-To show these problems, suppose:
+To show these problems, suppose we have:

--   We have two sets of queries: one that explores gender biases and another that explores ethnicity biases.
+-   Two sets of queries: one that explores gender biases and another that explores ethnicity biases.
--   3 ``Glove`` models of 25, 50 and 100 dimensions trained on the same
+-   Three ``Glove`` models of 25, 50 and 100 dimensions trained on the same twitter dataset.
-    twitter dataset.

 Then we run ``run_queries`` on this set of model-queries using WEAT, and